thoughtspot/thoughtspot.github.io/_end-user/r-scripts/create-r-scripts.md

 ![]({{ site.baseurl }}/images/r-gross-margin-by-date-script.png)

+ThoughtSpot also supports the sharing of scripts among users to enable you to share your powerful R analyses across the system, and allow others to run your scripts on different search results.

 ## How it works

 An R script in ThoughtSpot is based off of your original search (both the data and the schema), using the columns you select for the analysis.

-ThoughtSpot auto generates a _data frame_ object for all selected columns.
-A data frame is R’s representation of a table (a 2D data structure containing rows and columns).
-The system-generated data frame has the variable name “`df`”.
-Data frames are used as parameters around which to build the script.
+You can select all columns used in the original search or a subset of those columns, depending on the script.

+ThoughtSpot auto generates objects with variable names by which you can refer to data elements in your script.

-You can refer to the data in the selected columns in your script by using automatically-generated variables that ThoughtSpot provides as part of each R analysis.
-You can refer to the first column that you select for analysis (in this case Month(Date)) with the variable `.param0`, a vector that ThoughtSpot generates and provides for you before your script is run.
-Refer to the second column by `.param1`, and so on (this naming scheme continues if there are more columns).
-Click the question mark **?** icon to get a visual mapping of how the columns are bound to variables in R.
+You can refer to the data in the selected columns by using vectors that ThoughtSpot generates for these before the script is run.
+The first column you select has the variable name `.param0`, the second column you select has the variable name `.param1`, and so on.
+This naming scheme continues if there are more columns.
+(You can click the question mark **?** icon on the R script dialog to get a visual mapping of how the columns are bound to variables in R.)

-ThoughtSpot also provides an automatically-generated dataframe object, `df`, that contains all selected column vectors.
-The data frame is R’s representation of a table (a 2D data structure containing rows and columns)
+ThoughtSpot also provides an automatically-generated _data frame_ object, `df`, that contains all selected column vectors.
+The data frame is R’s representation of a table (a 2D data structure containing rows and columns).

 When the script executes, it passes the information to the server to run the analysis, and displays the answer as a visualization, in either PNG or CSV (table)